 Spectators can purchase tickets from the Heart of Oklahoma Expo Center box office now.
 The box office will be open July 8th from 8 a.m. to 5 p.m. and July 9th from 8 a.m. to 8 p.m.
 Tickets are also available for purchase before each event throughout the week.
 Adult all session passes are $110 and child all session passes are $55.
 Individual tickets are available for adults $12 and children $6.

--Stop by Visit Shawnee’s office at 231 N. Bell Ave.
+- Stop by: Visit Shawnee’s office is at 231 N. Bell Ave.
 We are on the corner of Bell and 10th and can provide you with a visitor guide, map, and answer any questions you might have.